harirathod/cinema-booking-application/README.md

 (As of now), the main method of class **com.cinema.cinema.SetUpDatabase** creates some Screens and writes them to a file "screens.ser".

-When the main method of class **com.cinema.cinema.Main** is run, the cinema booking application starts, and the Screens in "screens.ser" are loaded into the application.
+When the main method of class **com.cinema.cinema.Main** is run to start the cinema booking application, and the Screens in "screens.ser" are loaded into the application.

 Any tickets booked by the user are written to "tickets.ser", so are stored persistently.
+These tickets can be viewed with the 'basket' command.

 ## Project Status